 Q: What is the dissertation proposal defense?

 The dissertation proposal defense is a private presentation completed by the candidate to his/her committee members.
-This presentation is completed virtually via Zoom.
+This presentation is completed virtually via Microsoft Teams.
 The defense lasts approximately 90 minutes.
 A dissertation proposal defense may not be scheduled until the entire dissertation committee has determined that the dissertation proposal is ready to be presented.
 You and all of your committee members must be able to participate in the live defense.
 Defenses are coordinated by your dissertation chairperson and scheduled by the Coordinator of the Division of Research and Doctoral Programs at least two weeks in advance.
 While proposal defenses are private, the final defense is public and you may therefore invite family, friends, colleagues, and classmates to attend virtually.

 Committee members have the following options for the outcome of your defense: 1) APPROVE, 2) APPROVE WITH REVISIONS, or 3) FAIL.
 You must receive a signed ballot of approval from two out of three of your committee members in order to move forward on your dissertation.
 Candidates may not submit the dissertation proposal to the Institution Review Board (IRB) or begin the research until the proposal is APPROVED.
 If you are approved with revisions, you must make those revisions before submitting your proposal to the IRB.
 If a candidate fails the defense, he/she must repeat the dissertation proposal defense before moving forward with the dissertation.